 Polpharma Scientific Foundation was established in 2001 by a private company Polpharma SA which is currently the largest Polish manufacturer of generic drugs and pharmaceutical substances.
 In accordance with the founders’ intention, the Foundation supports pharmaceutical and medical science development by financing and initiating scientific research and practical solutions, providing scholarships and awards and promoting knowledge among representatives of scientific, social and business environments.
 From the beginning, NFP has been organising an annual competition for the Polish research society with an aim of financing original ideas which contribute to the development of medicine and pharmacy.

-Since 1995 Poland has participated in the EUREKA initiative which aims to increase the innovativeness, productivity and competitiveness of European industry, so that it is able to fight to maintain its position in the key areas on the world’s markets.
-The EUROSTARS programme was established as a common initiative of EUREKA and the European Union and its objective is to develop innovation through supporting small and medium companies significantly involved in research activity.
+Since 1995 Poland has participated in the EUREKA initiative which aims at increasing innovativeness, productivity and competitiveness of European industry to maintain its position in the key areas on the world’s markets.
+The EUROSTARS programme was established as a common initiative of EUREKA and the European Union and its objective is to develop innovation through supporting small and medium-size companies significantly involved in research activity.
 In Poland the institution responsible for the programme is the National Centre for Research and Development.

 Poland joined the COST Programme, the European Programme of Cooperation in the field of Scientific and Technological Research, in 1991.
-COST is an institutional structure maintained jointly by 34 European countries and Israel (as a co-operating country) which aims primarily to organise multilateral co-operation in the area of research and technology between its member states.
+COST is an institutional structure maintained jointly by 34 European countries and Israel (as a co-operating country) which aims primarily at supporting multilateral collaboration in the area of research and technology between its member states.
 The implementation of the programme in Poland is the responsibility of the Ministry of Science and Higher Education.

-The Science for Peace and Security Programme offers grants to scientists in NATO, Partner and Mediterranean Dialogue countries to collaborate on priority research topics, which include NATO priorities and additional Partner country priorities.
-Grants are also offered to assist the academic community in Partner countries to set up computer networking infrastructure and to optimize their use of electronic communication.
+The Science for Peace and Security Programme offers grants to scientists in NATO, Partner and Mediterranean Dialogue countries to collaborate on priority research topics, which include NATO priorities and additional partner country priorities.
+Grants are also offered to assist academic community in partner countries to set up computer networking infrastructure and to optimize their use of electronic communication.
 The implementation of the programme in Poland is the responsibility of the Ministry of Science and Higher Education.